-• HL LHC CMS CD-1 Review, Outer Tracker Comments:
+• HL LHC CMS CD-1 Review, Outer Tracker Comments, Page 8 of Final Report (now also IPT Tracking item R06)

 The Committee encouraged FNAL to establish a proton irradiation facility.
 This will be of great use for the upgrade program and beyond.
 In case this facility will not be realized or not be available in time, an alternative needs to be developed.
 An analysis that supports the preferred alternative needs to be performed.